BHM Course: Full Form, Details, Scope, Insights, More

 Q1.
 Is Hotel Management a good career option?

-Yes, If you have a knack for culinary arts and want to study further in that field then, the Bachelor in Hospitality Management program is definitely a rewarding career option.
+Yes, If you have a knack for culinary arts and want to study further in that field then, the Bachelor in Hospitality Management program is a rewarding career option.

 Q2.
 What can I do after the BHM course?